MananTank/radioactive-state/README.md

 ## ⚛ Reactive Props

-In traditional React, Props are considered immutable and mutating them does nothing.
+In traditional React, Props are considered immutable and mutating them does not trigger re-render.
 But When using radioactive-state, if you pass a piece of state as a prop to child component, this **child component has the capability to trigger a re-render in parent component** by mutating the prop !

 This can be a **powerful feature**, where **you no longer have to pass functions as props to child component for triggering a re-render in parent component**, which also removes the need to memoize that function